The families of those who suffer from addiction carry a lot of weight. They may be dealing with stress, anger,…

 Although Dominic has not personally struggled with addiction, he has committed himself to a sober lifestyle.
 Recognizing a geneticpredisposition and personality traits that place him at a higher risk for addiction, Dominic has not had a mood-altering substance, including alcohol, since August 15, 1988.
 Living byand practicing the 12-steps daily, his commitment to recovery guides him in his everyday life.

-Dominic’s primary goal as Clinical Director is to build a well-supported clinical team, doing everything he can to afford them the chance to be special, unique, and creative in their clinical style.
-In doing so, patients will benefit tremendously, receiving everything they need for a life…recovered.
+Dominic’s primary goal as Senior Clinical Director is to build a well-supported clinical team, doing everything he can to afford them the chance to be special, unique and creative in their clinical style.
+In doing so, patients will benefit tremendously, receiving everything they need for a Life…Recovered.